-Investment"), deliver to Lender the Polish Share Pledge and take such other actions as Lender shall reasonably request; provided further that Borrower acknowledges and agrees that in the event the Polish Investment is not received and deployed in substantial part by September 30, 2013, Borrower shall, (1) within twenty (20) days thereof, cause the Polish Subsidiaries to be dissolved or sold and (2) expend no more than One Hundred Twenty Five Thousand Dollars (\$125,000) (US) in the aggregate (inclusive of any amounts expended by Borrower in connection with 2.1(B)(ii), below) in connection with such dissolution or sale of the Polish Subsidiaries, and (B) at any time following the acquisition by Borrower of the Polish Subsidiaries, and prior to the Polish Investment, Borrower may (i) sell the Polish Subsidiaries and (ii) in connection with such sale of the Polish Subsidiaries, expend no more than One Hundred Twenty Five Thousand Dollars (\$125,000) (US) in the aggregate (inclusive of any amounts expended by Borrower of the Polish Subsidiaries, expend no more than One Hundred Twenty Five Thousand Dollars (\$125,000) (US) in the aggregate (inclusive of any amounts expended by Borrower in connection with 2.1(A)(iii)(2), above).
+Investment"), deliver to Lender the Polish Share Pledge and take such other actions as Lender shall reasonably request; provided further that Borrower acknowledges and agrees that in the event the Polish Investment is not received and deployed in substantial part by September 30, 2013, Borrower shall, (1) within twenty (20) days thereof, cause the Polish Subsidiaries to be dissolved or sold and (2) expend no more than One Hundred Twenty Five Thousand Dollars (\$125,000) (US) in the aggregate (inclusive of any ammounts expended by Borrower in connection with such sale of the Polish Subsidiaries, and (B) at any time following the acquisition by Borrower of the Polish Subsidiaries, and prior to the Polish Investment, Borrower may (i) sell the Polish Subsidiaries and (ii) in connection with such sale of the Polish Subsidiaries, expend no more than One Hundred Twenty Five Thousand Dollars (\$125,000) (US) in the aggregate (inclusive of any ammounts expended by Borrower in connection with 2.1(A)(iii)(2), above).
 Borrower's failure to comply with the terms of this Section 2.1 shall constitute an Event of Default under the Loan Agreement.